March for Life eyes Congress for post-Roe abortion limits

 WASHINGTON (AP) — A half century after Roe v.
-Wade, March for Life supporters on Friday celebrated the dismantling of that constitutional right to abortion and the return of “abortion policymaking to the people."
-President Joe Biden pledged to do all in his power to restore that right.
+Wade, March for Life supporters on Friday celebrated the Supreme Court's dismantling of that constitutional right to abortion and heralded the political struggle set loose by the court's decision.
+President Joe Biden pledged to do all in his limited power to restore core abortion rights.

 The first March for Life since the Supreme Court overturned Roe v.
 Wade in June came with a new focus.
 Instead of concentrating their attention on the court, the marchers vowed to push for action from the building directly across the street: the U.S. Capitol.

-Movement leaders say they plan to warn Congress against making any attempt to curtail the multiple anti-abortion laws imposed last year in a dozen states.
+Congress, movement leaders say, must be warned against making any attempt to curtail the multiple anti-abortion laws imposed last year in a dozen states.

 Thousands spread across a section of the National Mall for the event, the Capitol Building in sight from a distance.